 Quantum Technology Hubs

-The NQTP approach to commercialising quantum technologies is based around four hubs, each with a university at the centre and representing broad areas of focus into which the national programme is divided.
+The NQTP approach to commercialising quantum technologies is based around five hubs, each with a university at the centre and representing broad areas of focus.

-The hubs act as the engine for UK quantum ambitions, weaving the science of quantum technologies with ideas for their commercialisation and delivering a route to market.
+The hubs act as the engine for UK quantum ambitions, driving research and innovation at regional, national, and international scales.
+Formed in partnership with industry, the QT Hubs adopt a hub and spoke model which connects the UK QT’s community across every UK weaving the science of quantum technologies with ideas for their commercialisation and delivering a route to market.
 Each hub brings together experts from universities, national laboratories, business development and industry partners to steer a proposed development.
 The result of this organised collaboration to clear commercial goals is the key underpinning to the UK quantum community and the emerging industrial sector.

 Please contact the appropriate hub, details below, if you want to collaborate or partner.